EnvCLI/EnvCLI/README.md

 ## Roadmap

-*Feel free to respond in the issue of the feature if you want to work on any point*
+*Feel free to respond in the respective issue if you want to work on a feature*

-- Aliases for Windows/Linux to omit the "envcli run" prefix and use `npm`, `go`, ... directly. #1
+- Aliases for Windows/Linux to omit the "envcli run" prefix and use `npm`, `go`, ... directly.
-- Caching of directories on the host. #2
+- Caching of directories on the host.
-- Configuration of proxy server for the containers. #3
+- Configuration of proxy server for the containers.

 ## Contributing